RedHatInsights/compliance-frontend/README.md

 ## Using useProxy

-Instead of only running webpack to server assets "useProxy" can be used instead of insights-proxy for backend routes.
+Running webpack with "useProxy" can be used instead of insights-proxy for backend routes.

 ```shell
 $ npm run start:proxy